BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The Protocol

 In this example, the validator fails to classify $L_{0b}$ using the direct decision rule as it is neither strongly certified nor are there enough blocks from the subsequent \decision round that do not reference it to classify it as \sskip.
 It thus searches for its anchor.
-Since $L_{2a}$ has been classified as \sskip, it cannot serve as an anchor; therefore, $L_{2b}$ is the anchor for $L_{0a}$.
-Given that $L_{2b}$ references $B_{(v_0, R+1)}$, $B_{(v_1, R+1)}$, and $B_{(v_2, R+1)}$, which form a weak certificate for $L_{0a}$, the validator classifies $L_{0a}$ as \scommit.
+Since $L_{2a}$ has been classified as \sskip, it cannot serve as an anchor; therefore, $L_{2b}$ is the anchor for $L_{0b}$.
+Given that $L_{2b}$ references $B_{(v_0, R+1)}$, $B_{(v_1, R+1)}$, and $B_{(v_2, R+1)}$, which form a weak certificate for $L_{0b}$, the validator classifies $L_{0b}$ as \scommit.
 Finally, $L_{0a}$ cannot be classified using the direct decision rule as well.
 Its anchor is again $L_{2b}$, but it does not reference a weak certificate over $L_{0a}$.
 Therefore, the validator classifies $L_{0a}$ as \sskip.

 \para{Step 4: Commit sequence} After processing all slots, the validator derives an ordered sequence of the leader-slot blocks.
 It then iterates over this sequence, committing all slots marked as \scommit and skipping all slots marked as \sskip, until it encounters the first \sundecided slot.
-As shown in \Cref{sec:proofs}, this commit sequence is safe, and eventually, every slot is classified as either \scommit or \sskip.
-In the example of \Cref{fig:example}, the validator’s leader sequence is [$L_{0b}$, $L_{1a}$].
+As shown in \extref{Appendix D}{sec:proofs}, this commit sequence is safe, and eventually, every slot is classified as either \scommit or \sskip.
+In the example of \Cref{fig:example}, the leader sequence is [$L_{0b}$, $L_{1a}$].

 Following the approach introduced by DagRider~\cite{dag-rider}, the validator derives the final commit sequence by linearizing the blocks within the sub-DAG defined by each leader block using a depth-first search.
 If a block has already been included by a previous leader slot, it is not re-linearized.
 Leader slots are processed sequentially, ensuring that all blocks appear in the final commit sequence exactly once and in an order consistent with their causal dependencies.
 The procedure $\Call{LinearizeSubDags}{\cdot}$ (\Cref{alg:main}) formalizes this step.
 In the running example, the commit sequence is [$L_{0b}$, $B_{(v_0, R)}$, $B_{(v_1, R)}$, $B_{(v_4, R)}$, $B_{(v_5, R)}$, $L_{1a}$].